 give individuals rights over how their personal data is processed or otherwise used.

 Visit the CallTrackingMetrics blog and our GDPR hub for more information.
+If you need to comply with other regulations such as CCPA and PIPEDA, these recommended settings will also apply to you.

 Recommended Tools and Settings